Tortillas Ticas: A Taste of Costa Rican Tradition

 Instructions

 Place all the ingredients in a bowl.
-Mix together the flour, salt, and water, adding the water in bit by bit until dough is formed.
+Mix the flour, salt, and water, adding the water in bit by bit until the dough is formed.
 This is usually done by hand, but you can use a wooden spoon if preferred.
 The dough should be soft and a bit sticky.

-Check the dough for consistency, adding extra water if necessary, then work the dough into a series of 1 inch balls.
+Check the dough for consistency, adding extra water if necessary, then work the dough into a series of 1-inch balls.

 Remove the tortillas from the pan and serve warm.